Ch-sriram/node-js-deno/understanding-basics/README.md

   Therefore, we can think of it as NodeJS having an internal registry of events and listeners to these events, and a callback passed to an event (`request.on()` & `http.createServer()`), is the listener.
 And so, when NodeJS is done parsing the request, it will go through the internal registry it maintains and see that once it done with the request, it will call the listeners that are related to the `end` event.
 Hence it will find all the listeners (callback functions) registered for the `end` event and call them asynchronously, due to that it will not pause the execution of any other code.

   **Example**
-  And so, we can see in [this commit here]() that NodeJS will start parsing from L1 to L8.
+  And so, we can see in [this file here](https://github.com/Ch-sriram/node-js-deno/blob/b6328e61a459f7ea61e1d3ceef0582025063d672/understanding-basics/src/index.ts) that NodeJS will start parsing from L1 to L8.
 At L8, NodeJS will register the callback/event-listener sent to `http.createServer((req, res) => {...})` and then it will jump to L146 where NodeJS starts listening to incoming request(s).

   As soon as NodeJS gets a request, it will call the registered callback/event-listener it registered when `createServer()` was called earlier and it starts executing L9 to L82 depending on what the request contains.
 At L83 & L94, NodeJS will register two events as seen in the code (along with their listeners/callbacks) and then it will start executing from L121 to L141.
 At L141, NodeJS sees that `response.end()` is called and so NodeJS will call the listener/callback related to the `end` event (which is code from L95 to L119).
 And in-between all this, if there's any request that is related to `data` event, the callback related to that will be called (which is code from L84 to L87).

   Because of the way NodeJS executes code, we've to be extremely careful of how we write code and on what events, what kind of listeners are to be called.
 This output of the code mentioned in the commit above is [here]() which will give errors.

 ### Event Driven Code Execution: Writing Events That Won't Error Out